TofigBakhshiyev/go-github-actions/Readme.md

 ### Go Github Actions
-Add Docker Username and Password in Secrets in the Settings
+Add Docker Hub Username and Password in Secrets in the Settings